-

 Note

-NetScaler allows admins to unlock the locked user and the feature does not require any settings in “persistentloginAttempts” command.
+NetScaler allows admins to unlock the locked user and the feature does not require any settings in the “persistentloginAttempts” command.

 At the command prompt, type: